 A standard 36 foot and up cruiser with good interior living accomodations normally meets this minimum measure.
 Many people think of this measurement as weight, which is practically impossible for pleasure boats.
 Very few of us have boats in this weight range (well, perhaps Bill Teron...).

-Just to confuse you, in Canada, spelling changes depending on usage.
-You spell it with a "C" in a noun, such as a "boat licence".
-Used as a verb, it is spelled with an "S", such as "to license a boat" or "licensing a boat".
+Just to confuse you, Canadians normally "license" a pleasure boat and "register" a ship, while in the U.S. you "register" a pleasure boat and "document" a ship.
+To confuse things further, in Canada, it's spelled licence with a "C" when used as a noun, such as a "boat licence", but when used as a verb, license is spelled with an "S", such as "to license a boat" or "licensing a boat".